Pimpri: Transport

 Pimpri is well connected by road, rail and air.
 The nearest airport is Pune Airport, with the Maharashtra government planning to set up a new airport near Chakan.
-Pune - Lonavla suburban local trains run through this area.
+Pune - Lonavala suburban local trains run through this area.
 The railway station for this area is Pimpri Railway Station.
 It has a State Transport Bus stand Pimpri-Chinchwad Bus Stand at Vallabhnagar.
 Pune Mahanagar Parivahan Mahamandal Limited (formed by merger of PCMT and PMT) operates the public transport system in this area.
 The Maharashtra government has proposed metro connectivity to Pimpri under the Pune Metro project.
 A Rainbow BRTS system is also under expansion in this area.

 PCMC

 Pimpri comes under Pimpri-Chinchwad Municipal Corporation.
 This corporation is situated in Pimpri.
 It was established in 1982 covering an area of about 87 square kilometers.

 Some primary schools and pre-primary schools affiliated to Maharashtra state board have been developed in this locality in the past few years.
 Many schools affiliated to national education boards ICSE and CBSE have been established within the area limits.